slowernews/hamster-system/README.md

 ####Actions:

 - undivisible tasks are called *actions*.
-Actions are managed in one Evernote notebook.
+All actions are tagged and managed in one Evernote notebook.

 - every action should have a due date: **( )**